Timothe-Dandoy/POLYFEM/README.md

 Here is a manual that explain where all files used for the analyss can be found.
 The repository is divided into 3 subfolders:

-Data: contains the reference genetic data used during the analysis, given by the NCBI database for P_Muralis.
+  -  data: contains the reference genetic data used during the analysis, given by the NCBI database for P_Muralis.
 Contains also the file (Pheno.xlsx) with all he pheotypic data measured from the femle lizards.
 The sequence data are not given.

-Scripts: contains the script used for the analysis.
+  -  scripts: contains the script used for the analysis.

-Figures: contains figure pdf of the report
+  -  figures: contains figure pdf of the report

-Annexes: contains annex pdf of the report
+  -  annexes: contains annex pdf of the report